-The values of algorithm, realm, and auth-domain are taken from the values contained in the 401-INIT (or 200-Optional-INIT, hereafter implied) message.
-When pi is used in the context of an octet string, it SHALL have the natural length derived from the size of the output of function H (e.g. 32 octets for SHA-256).
+The values of algorithm, realm, and auth-domain are taken from the values contained in the 401-INIT message.
 The function ph is determined by the value of the pwd-hash parameter given in a 401-INIT message.
-If the password comes from a user input, it SHOULD first be prepared using SASLprep [RFC4013].
+If the password comes from a user input, it SHOULD first be prepared using [I-D.oiwa-precis-httpauthprep].
 Then, the password SHALL be encoded as a UTF-8 string before passed to ph.